ElectronicCats/Backpacks_Meow/jacdac/README.md

 The diagram shown at the beginning is what we're going to build as we connect everything together.

+### Step 1: Open Maker MakeCode
+Open your browser and go to [https://maker.makecode.com/](https://maker.makecode.com/), open "New Project" and select the board Meow Meow, select in mode Javascript your editor code.

-### Step 1: Connecting the 3.5mm Audio Jack Connector to the "Meow Meow Host" to the others "Meow Meow Peripheral"
+### Step 2: Connecting the 3.5mm Audio Jack Connector to the "Meow Meow Host" to the others "Meow Meow Peripheral"

 Using a standard audio cable, connect your Meow Meow Host to the Meow Meows Peripheral, as shown in the picture below.